tbonza/GatherNews/README.rst

 GatherNews
 ===========

-Gathers unstructured News data and commits it to a SQLite3 database.
+Gathers unstructured news data and commits it to a SQLite3 database.

 News is valuable when it contains actionable information.
 Collecting the news for text analytics should be easy; even if the news is unstructured data.
 The